runziggurat/algorand/SPEC.md

     Results should be introspected manually to check the node's health and responsiveness (latency, throughput) when requesting block data.

+### ZG-PERFORMANCE-002

+    The node behaves as expected under load when some peers are sending higher priority messages and some other peer is trying to request blocks with certificates (that are lower priority messages).

+    Normal peer:
+    <>
+    In loop:
+        -> UniEnsBlockReq
+        <- TopicMsgResp

+    High priority peers (potential malicious ones):
+        <>
+    In loop:
+        -> MsgOfInterest

+    Results should be introspected manually to check the normal peer responsiveness (latency, throughput) when requesting block data.

 ## Resistance

 ### ZG-RESISTANCE-001